 Cats typically exhibit extraordinary poise—you might say they’re the ballet dancers of the animal kingdom.
-Therefore, it is especially concerning for a pet parent to see their cat suddenly lose all sense of balance and coordination.
-We’re talking about vestibular disease in cats.
+Therefore, it is especially concerning for a pet parent to see their cat suddenly lose all sense of balance and coordination—known as vestibular disease in cats.
 Thankfully this condition is uncommon, but it’s important for cat parents to recognize the signs.

 The good news is that vestibular disease in cats is typically harmless and short-lived.
 But in some cases, it can be a sign of more serious underlying issues that require veterinary attention.